Running in the Rain Tips

 4. Make sure to be seen.
 As the days get shorter you may have to run in darker conditions.
 Wear a bright colored jacket so you can be more easily seen.
 Other options include wearing a reflective vest, or lights while you run.

 5. Don’t forget about your feet.
 Wet feet are more prone to rubbing and blisters.
 Moisture wicking socks work wonders to keep your feet as dry as possible.
-Inevitably they will get wet so an application of Outdoor, or Foot Glide is recommended to ensure your feet stay happy while running through puddles.
+Inevitably they will get wet so an application of Outdoor balm, or Foot Glide balm is recommended to ensure your feet stay happy while running through puddles.

 6. Change out of wet clothes as soon as possible.
 Staying in wet clothes will chill you after a run.
 Once you’ve changed, lay your clothes out to dry and pay special attention to your shoes.
 Remove the soles, and stuff them with newspaper or paper towels to help them dry faster and reduce the chance of them getting smelly.